CHAPTER 700 University Advancement

 740.2.2.1 - Mass Email Approval:

-Mass messages require the approval of an appropriate authority or designee and must meet established mass mail criteria in accordance with ITS policy, and the sender must comply with all ITS policies regarding use of electronic mail and information technology resources.
-Inappropriate mass electronic messaging may be considered an abuse of University information technology resources.
+Mass email messages must meet established mass mail criteria in accordance with ITS policy, and the sender must comply with all ITS policies regarding use of electronic mail and information technology resources.
+Inappropriate mass electronic messaging may be considered an abuse of university information technology resources.

-Mass electronic messages for Cal Poly alumni or donors shall be approved by the vice president for University Advancement or designee.
+Mass electronic messages for Cal Poly alumni or donors shall be approved by the vice president for University Development and Alumni Engagement or designee and must be submitted to UCM’s communications team for review and approval before deployment.

 Back to top